jcjorel/webgl/WORK_TODO.md

 Under the rotating AWS logo and rotating with it, place an hardcoded AMZN stock value in $ (fetch today stock value as the hardcoded value).

+You will make sure that:
+- The generated image is a fixed background (i.e. not rotating with the logo or mouse control)
+- The shooting stars and vapor elements are not subject to mouse control
+- The shooting stars are small lines white-colored with variable alpha channel depending on distance (i.e. think shooting stars entering the atmosphere and becoming brighter as they go above the camera)
+- Make sure that shooting stars go from the horizon and flow quickly across the blue sky (You will need to analyze the generated image to locate the polygon of the blue sky area)

+Constraints:
 Use Three.js framework.
 Use a python simple http server to serve the web page (port 8054).
 Background image must fit automatically the web page size (real image size 1920x1088).
 Design it for Chrome latest version browser.